devayani24/fall-detection/README.md

    ### Technical Aspect

 ## Overview:
    ### This project predicts the fall while walking.
-Data are manually collected using mobile app which has inbuilt accelerometer sensor.
-Those collected data are used to train CNN model and finally saved the weights.
+Data are manually collected using a mobile app that has an inbuilt accelerometer sensor.
+Those collected data are used to train the CNN model and finally saved the weights.
 ## problem statement:
    ### 40% of the traumatic injuries related hospitalization are due to fall, so it is necessary to predict and prevent fall in elderly at early stage.
 These people always need a care taker and there is a need to improve the independence and quality of life.
 ## Motivation: